Schoperation/Linux-Bash-Scripts/README.md

 Some ciphers I thought were cool and decided to write in Bash of all things...

 **download_yt_vid**
 Takes a video link in your clipboard and instantly downloads it to your computer.
 Requires xclip and an installation of youtube-dl.
+Works best when binded to a keyboard shortcut with provided arguments.